api3dao/old-api3-docs/docs/next/grp-members/depr-tokens.md

 Staking simply means you are placing API3 tokens into the [DAO pool](dao-pool.md).
 When staking tokens to the DAO pool you gain access to weekly staking rewards but also share in the risk of dAPI insurance.
 You are also granted voting rights on active DAO proposals and inflationary rewards.

-To stake your tokens see [Deposit and Stake Tokens](./dashboard/staking.md).
+To stake your tokens see [StakingTokens](./dashboard/staking.md).
 You can stake as many times as you’d like.
 Your percentage of all the tokens in the DAO pool are directly related to your percentage of the rewards and the risks.
 If you stake 10% of the pool you earn 10% of rewards and will pay 10% of insurance claims.

 ## Governance